-The best ceiling heater
+Best ceiling heater

 When it comes to keeping a space warm, efficiency and effectiveness are paramount.
 Ceiling heaters offer a chance to evenly heat an area while saving space on the ground.
 They come in a variety of sizes and power levels in order to spread warmth throughout different spaces at home and work, and some may offer lighting and cooling options as well.

 Our buying guide can help you determine if one is right for you and how you should go about shopping for one.
-We’ve also included a few recommendations at the end, such as our top choice, the Panasonic WhisperWarm, a well-designed ceiling heater that operates quietly and is easy to install.
+We’ve also included a few recommendations at the end, such as our top choice, the Panasonic WhisperWarm FV-0511VH1 Bathroom Fan and Heater, a well-designed ceiling heater that operates quietly and is easy to install.

 Considerations when choosing a ceiling heater